How To Factory Reset the iPhone 8

 Soft reset the iPhone 8

 If your phone is slowing down or taking a while to respond, a soft reset should be enough to refresh it.
 It will close any errant apps and restart all processes without causing you to lose data.
-It can just as accurately be called ‘rebooting,’ and it is where we would usually start when troubleshooting a phone.
+For best results here, plug your phone in to charge.
+Following the instructions below may take a couple of tries for some users.
+Think of it as “feathering” the buttons on the phone, quickly shifting from one to the other.

 Force restart the iPhone 8

-A force restart is the middle ground between a soft reset and a factory reset.
+A force restart is a middle ground between a soft reset and a factory reset.
 If the phone isn’t responding or won’t shut down properly, this is what you do.

-- Press and hold the side button until you see the Apple logo appear on screen.
+- Press and hold the side button with Volume Down button

 A force restart does not delete any data or settings either, but it is more of a brute force reboot for when the phone really isn’t co-operating.